ditchcord/auo-transaction-compiler/README.md

 revenue categories or revenue in expense categories might be a categorization mistake.

 ## Troubleshooting
-If items are being put into the wrong category, go to the **change2ndColumnToCategory** function definition and add or reorganize the dictionaries.
+If items are being put into the wrong category, go to **keywordDicts.py** and add to or reorder the dictionary entries.

 Email wellsjason543 at gmail dot com for issues or questions